 K-Beauty is another wave of Hallyu because of product quality.
 Further, there are a lot of cosmetic shops on the shopping streets in Seoul, such as Myeongdong, Dongdaemun, Gangnam, Itaewon, and Hongdae.
 Check the best face sheet masks here before you go shopping!
 And for more information including best Korean moisturizers, exfoliators, and cleansers, head here.

 There are many Hanbok and traditional craft stores in Insadong, Bukchon, and Samcheongdong area.
 Certainly purchasing a destination’s traditional clothes and goods is always an excellent choice for first-time visitors.

 Seaweed, Kimchi, snacks and instant noodles are the most popular foods to buy as souvenirs.
 Particularly we’d like to recommend purchasing Ginseng products for your parents or friends.
 Also because Korean Red Ginseng is famous for boosting the immune system of the body, it’s a great gift to bring home.

 Traditional Korean Liquor

-If you have any questions about Korea travel, don’t hesitate to ask us using the below comment section.
+In conclusion, if you have any questions about Korea travel, don’t hesitate to ask us using the below comment section.